Natifishman/MessageU/README.md

 ## 🤝 Contributing

 This is an academic project.
 Please ensure:
-- No external code sharing or collaboration
+- No external code-sharing or collaboration
 - Use only approved libraries and resources
 - Follow the specified development guidelines
 - Maintain academic integrity standards